 - Carb cycling is different because it doesn’t restrict any macronutrient.
 It can be incorporated into a lifestyle change because the diet has no expiration date.

-- You shouldn’t expect to lose more weight by carb cycling.
+- You shouldn’t expect to lose more weight vs other eating protocols.
 However, carb cycling gives you a greater chance of holding onto your muscle while losing body fat.

-- The benefit of carb cycling over other diets is that it has both physiological and psychological benefits.
+- The benefit of cycling your carbs over other diets is that it has both physiological and psychological benefits.
 Not only does it keep the fat loss moving, but it satisfies the mind – probably the most important part of any diet.
-Here are 5 mental secrets for staying on the healthy track.

 To understand why carb cycling works, we first need to understand why diets fail.
 Let’s look at some of those reasons and see why carb cycling is effective at bypassing those potential failures.

-- Can’t Control Cravings – Have you ever tried a no carb diet?
+- Can’t Control Cravings – Have you ever tried a no-carb diet?
 Just about everyone has given it a shot by now.
 Some people have had luck on them, but I personally find it very hard to control food cravings.
 By having a higher calorie, high carbohydrate day every few days, it helps to restore many of the appetite suppressing and satiety inducing hormones.
-Here are 10 ways to help control your carb cravings.

 Carb Cycling Meal Plan